kuche1/os2/README.md

 run with `./run.sh`

-in case you need an iso to flash to real hardware, you can fild one in the `release` folder
+in case you need an iso to flash to real hardware, you can fild one in the `release` folder (that will be generated)